Post No.: 0318

 Journalistic truth is the best obtainable version of the truth based on verified facts up to the point of publication, and news reporting is an ongoing journey towards finding the truth since better understanding can only build over time and with more information.
 This therefore means that we, as furry news consumers, must follow a news story over time to find out what the truth or best truth is.
 So basically don’t jump to conclusions.

 A problem however is that most people are biased about their own intuitions – as a result, many people think they can jump to conclusions based on just a few scant and ambiguous clues, as if they’re ‘great detectives’ and that nothing gets by or fools them.
 This illusion of superior intuition can be a dangerous thing – the fictional Sherlock Holmes even mostly used inferential or abductive logic rather than deductive logic so he too was merely jumping to conclusions.
 (Of course this works out fine for him in a scripted fictional world but we don’t live in such a world!
 Reading characters in dramas is also generally easier than reading people in real life because actors exaggerate in their art.
 ‘Dramatic irony’ is also frequently intentionally contrived by directors, which is when the audience understands what’s going on more than the characters in the drama themselves.
 Many fictional characters are also written to be relatively one-dimensional compared to real people, and follow clichéd stereotypes.
-So whenever you sense ‘oh I bet you that person is up to no good’ – this is far easier and reliable to do when watching fictional works of art.)
+So whenever you sense ‘oh I bet you that person is up to no good’ – this is far easier and reliable to do when watching fictional works of art.
+It may also be interesting to note that Arthur Conan Doyle, the creator of Sherlock Holmes, believed in a lot of irrational beliefs and pseudoscience in his real life.)

 A truly astute person is confident enough to admit and say, “I don’t know enough yet” and to accept that his/her early view is just provisional for the moment.
 Most people are also biased about their own impartiality but no one is completely neutral, with absolutely no unconscious preference to a particular conclusion or political stance, which leads to unconscious reporting biases and confirmation biases.
 This is why we must also listen to and read information that we find discomforting for us.